NuFace Review: Can Microcurrents Improve Skin?

 While we would understand a recommendation to avoid use for patients with skin cancer, due to the potential to aggravate the cancerous lesions, we don't understand why the brand claims the use of their products to be contraindicated against cancer generally.

-We're not suggesting that NuFace should be used by patients with cancer; we don't recommend that individuals use NuFace at all.
 We just find it strange that NuFace would publish this warning without citing any research on microcurrent therapy and cancer.
 Perhaps the brand published this warning for general liability prevention, because if consumers with cancer were to use the device while their conditioned worsened, they may blame the device.

 NuFace Gel Primer Review

-NuFace Gel Primer ingredients
+NuFace Aqua Gel Activator ingredients

 Hyaluronic acid is an effective anti-aging skincare ingredient.
 As we referenced in our review of cosmetics brand Meaningful Beauty, hyaluronic acid has has been proven in multiple clinical trials to reduce the appearance of wrinkles.